giahungbui/Maven-Sales-Challenge/README.md

 ## Team Benchmarking
 - Some teams outperform the company average across most KPIs (Team Rocco appeared to have to highest average sales value and conversion rate) .
-- Underperforming teams often lag in conversion rates rather than quantity of deals (Team Melvin had the most sales and number of won sales but they had the lowest conversion rate across all teams).
+- Underperforming teams often lag in conversion rates rather than quantity of deals (Team Melvin had the most sales and number of won sales but they had the lowest conversion rate, indicating inefficiencies in closing and potential issues with qualification or follow-up discipline).

 # Limitations of the Analysis
 - Time period is fixed at 2016–2017; recent or real-world trends are not included.